claceio/docs/content/docs/Applications/Audit.md

    ace.audit("word_lookup", args.word)
 ```

-This will enable [searching](https://events.demo.clace.io/?operation=word_lookup) the audit events (using the Viewer app) for all operation of type "word_lookup".
+This will enable [searching](https://audit.demo.clace.io/?operation=word_lookup) the audit events (using the Viewer app) for all operation of type "word_lookup".

 Only the last call to `ace.audit` from a handler function is logged.

 ## Event Viewer

-Events can be viewed by admin using the Event Viewer app [code](https://github.com/claceio/apps/tree/main/clace/audit_viewer): [demo](https://events.demo.clace.io/).
+Events can be viewed by admin using the Event Viewer app [code](https://github.com/claceio/apps/tree/main/clace/audit_viewer): [demo](https://audit.demo.clace.io/).
 To install the app on your instance, run

 ```sh
 clace app create --approve github.com/claceio/apps/clace/audit_viewer /events
 ```

 The event viewer shows events for all apps.
-This app should be installed for access by admins only.
+This app can be installed with access by admins only.